Condobolin’s third SkyFest: Miima Warrabinya will be held at the Wiradjuri Study Centre on the 3-5 September 2021.

 Produced by Wiradjuri Condobolin Corporation

 Partnering with: Big Skies Collaboration

-Funded by: various sources.
+Funded by: various sources including the Australian Government’s Regional Arts Fund.
 In terms of the funds via Arts OutWest: the Australian Government via IVAIS, the NSW Government via the Country Arts Support Program, NSW Government’s Arts Restart